LLM-Based World Models Can Make Decisions Solely, But Rigorous Evaluations are Needed: Our Suggested Evaluation Framework and Experiment Results

-\paragraph{Evaluation Results.} The action proposal results are displayed in Figure~\ref{fig:action_proposal}.
+\textbf{Evaluation Results.} {The action proposal results are displayed in Figure~\ref{fig:action_proposal}.
 Overall, GPT-4o consistently outperforms GPT-4o-mini across different tasks and different values of $K$.
-With the number of steps to complete the tasks, GPT-4o maintains the better accuracy, while GPT-4o-mini shows a substantial drop of the accuracy.
+With the increase of the number of steps to complete the tasks, where more analysis of the previous actions is needed to understand the game progress, GPT-4o maintains the better accuracy, while GPT-4o-mini shows a substantial drop of the accuracy.
 The performance gap between the two models is generally increased when the number of steps to complete the tasks increase.
-When $K=10$, the accuracy of the action proposal for GPT-4o is very high in most tasks, which indicates that the world model is capable to generate the relevant actions for completing the tasks while ignoring the irrelevant actions.
-Furthermore, we still observe that both models obtain lower values in the tasks requiring the domain knowledge, i.e., blood and conduct, which is consistent to the observation in~\citep{wang2024language} that LLMs (GPT-4) is more likely to make errors when scientific knowledge is needed.
-We also provide the step accuracy of the action proposal in Appendix~\ref{app:step_accuracy} to illustrate the prediction of the relevant actions along with the steps.
-We observe that there are some key steps that has extremely low accuracies, which would be the most difficult steps for decision making.
+When $K=10$, the accuracy of the action proposal for GPT-4o is very high in most tasks.
+With approximately 800 possible actions available at each time step, the results demonstrate that GPT-4o effectively identifies and selects relevant actions while filtering out irrelevant ones.
+This capability shows promising potential for successful task completion.
+Furthermore, we still observe that both models obtain lower values in the tasks requiring the domain knowledge, i.e., blood and conduct, which is consistent to the observation in~\citep{wang2024language} that LLMs, e.g., GPT-4, is more likely to make errors when scientific knowledge is needed. {We also provide the step accuracy of the action proposal in Appendix~\ref{app:step_accuracy} to illustrate the prediction of the relevant actions along with the steps.
+We observe that there are some key steps that has extremely low accuracies, which indicates that the critical steps significantly influences the difficulties of the tasks, rather than the number of steps to complete the tasks, which differs from the traditional RL.} {We also observe that both GPT-4o and GPT-4o-mini can generate wrong actions even when the action rules are given, especially for the environments where the domain scientific knowledge is needed, e.g., `space-walk'.}